Scalingo/documentation/src/_posts/security/procedures/2000-01-01-secnumcloud.md

 - The user must have a legitimate reason to access the `osc-secnum-fr1` region: create or collaborate an application hosted in this region
-- The user must act as an employee of a company, using his/her company email
+- The user must act as an employee of a company, using his/her company email (domain verification)

 ### Procedure